cirrax/puppet-libvirt/README.md

 Things currently not supported:
 * Operating Systems other than Debian, Ubuntu or RedHat.
-Adding support for other systems is a matter of defining the relevant parameters in params.pp.
-So this is really easy for someone with access to such a system.
+Adding support for other systems is a matter of defining the relevant parameters in hiera.
-* Network interfaces not attached to a libvirt network

 Patches to support any of these (or other) missing features are welcome.